tanmatt/QuoteOfTheDay/README.md

 - Fri May 24 07:00:06 2024 | Hello Test - Annie
 - Sat May 25 07:00:08 2024 | The line between failure and success is so fine that we scarcely know when we pass it: so fine that we are often on the line and do not know it. - Elbert Hubbard
 - Sun May 26 07:00:07 2024 | In order to find truth we must give up our prejudices, our own small trivial notions; an open receptive mind is essential.
 If our chalice is full of self, there is no room in it for the water of life. - Abdu'l-Baha
+- Mon May 27 07:00:08 2024 | It is a scientific fact that your body will not absorb cholesterol if you take it from another person's plate. - Dave Barry